UBC-MOAD/docs/ssh_access.rst

 easy to use,
 terminal (command-line) access from your laptop to the EOAS Ocean Linux computers, and the Compute Canada :kbd:`graham` High Performance Computing (HPC) cluster.

+The software technology we use to do that is called :kbd:`ssh` (sometime lowercase, sometimes uppercase).
+:command:`ssh` is also the command that makes terminal/command-line connections between computers.
+:command:`ssh` stands for "secure shell".
+The first :kbd:`s` is for secure, and the :kbd:`sh` is in tribute to the original Unix command-line interface called "shell".
+That's why people often say or write "open a shell" or "go to shell" when they mean open or switch to your Terminal program.

 This brief `Introduction to SSH`_ explains some of the concepts and terminology about the software that we use to accomplish easy, secure access.